 Just as

-Relieving myself and exhaling my uncalled-for fear.
+Relieving myself and exhaling my uncalled-for fear, I dismiss the previous frightful occurrances.

 Why have I